Quinten/geuze/data/pages/contact.md

 labelmessage: Message
 labelbutton: Send
 ---
-Write us a message with the form below and we will get back to you...
+Set up a notification in the netlfiy forms tab to receive email updates from this form...
+More details [here](https://docs.netlify.com/forms/setup/).